sumeetchhetri/gatf/README.md

 * ExpectedResContent - the exact expected response content to be matched with the actual result, optional
 * SkipTest - whether to skip this test, mandatory (ex, true/false)
 * DetailedLog - whether or not to log the detailed execution logs, mandatory (ex, true/false)
+* FilesToUpload - the file content or multipart data to upload, optional (ex, file:file:wsdl-locations.csv:), specifees a colon separated list of file details to be uploaded, the list defines controlname:type(file/text):fileOrText(filename/text content):contentType(only for text content)

 REST-ful Acceptance Testing